Bhatura, How To Make Bhatura, Punjabi Bhatura Recipe

 by Tarla Dalal

-Well-known as an accompaniment for chole, piping hot bhatura is a delightful treat for all, especially on damp and rainy evenings.
+Bhatura is a deep fried Indian bread made with plain flour (maida), dry yeast, curd, sugar and a bit of ghee.
+Well-known as an accompaniment for Punjabi Chole, piping hot Punjabi bhatura is a delightful treat for all, especially on damp and rainy evenings.

-However, remember that the bhaturas will become soggy and chewy if not served hot and fresh.
-Also, take care to blot the excess oil with a paper napkin before serving.
+However, remember that the bhatura will become soggy and chewy if not served hot and fresh.
+Also, take care to blot the excess oil from bhatura with a paper napkin before serving.

-- Combine the sugar and dry yeast in ¾ cup of warm water and stir until the yeast dissolves.
+- To make bhaturas, combine the sugar and dry yeast in ¾ cup of warm water and stir until the yeast dissolves.
 Cover with a lid and wait for 5 to 7 minutes or until the mixture is frothy.

 - Combine this liquid along with the plain flour, curds, ghee and salt in a bowl and knead to make a soft dough using enough warm water.
 Knead it well for at least 6 to 7 minutes